 That progress may be ending.
 The Trump administration repealed the individual mandate at the end of 2017 as part of its massive overhaul of tax law.
 In a report released last month,, the federal, nonpartisan Congressional Budget Office says that the repeal of the individual mandate would lead to a decrease in coverage.
 In 2018, approximately 244 million people “will have health insurance, and about 29 million will not.
 By 2028, about 243 million are projected to have health insurance and 35 million to lack it.”

 That’s a drop of 6 million people, 3 million of whom lose coverage between 2018 and 2019.
 The C.B.O. says that due to the repeal of the individual mandate, premiums for plans purchased individually (not through an employer) will be higher.
-As Vox reported, states like Georgia could see premium costs increase by 57%, on par with the days before the Affordable Care Act.
-One company, in Maryland, “is proposing to raise rates by 91 percent, with premiums as high as $1,334 a month for a 40-year-old.”
+States like Georgia could see premium costs increase by 57%, on par with the days before the Affordable Care Act.

 As premiums rise, healthy people may decide they no longer need health insurance coverage.
 Because the individual mandate no longer compels them to purchase a policy, these people will leave the insurance pool and leave only sicker people behind.
 That has a multiplier effect on premiums: Not only are the remaining insured people more costly to insure, but the insurance company can no longer rely on healthy people’s premiums to subsidize their costs.